COMPLETED JOBS > RESERVOIRS AND DAMS

 Grand Coulee Dam, Washington

 In 1933, Goodfellow Bros., Inc., moved the first million CY of excavation on the Grand Coulee Dam.
 The company brought in six shovels, including Bucyrus-Eries and PHs, and 20 International trucks.
-Even then, Goodfellow provided the right equipment for the job.
+Even then, GBI provided the right equipment for the job.

 Judy Reservoir Enlargement, Washington